 TSS Assurance Activities: The evaluator shall ensure the TSS identifies the lifetime configuration method used for limiting the IKEv1 Phase 2 SA lifetime and/or the IKEv2 Child SA lifetime.
-The evaluator shall verify that the selection made here corresponds to the selection in FCS IPSEC EXT.1.5.
+The evaluator shall verify that the selection made here corresponds to the selection in FCS_IPSEC_EXT.1.5.

-Section 6.1 (FCS_IPSEC_EXT.1) in the ST states that in the evaluated configuration, only IKEv2 is supported.
+Section 6.1 (FCS_IPSEC_EXT.1(1)/FCS_IPSEC_EXT.1(2)[VPN]) in the ST states that in the evaluated configuration, only IKEv2 is supported.
 The IKE SA exchanges use only main mode and the IKE SA lifetimes are able to be limited to 24 hours for Phase 1 (SAs) and 8 hours for Phase 2 (Child SAs).
-The IKEv2 Child SA lifetime can be configured in seconds and bytes.
-A time value from 120 to 2,147,483,647 seconds can be configured with the default being 28,800 seconds.
-The volume for the IKEv2 Child SA is configured in kilobytes with a range from 10-2,147,483,647 (10KB to 2TB) and a default of 4,608,000 kilobytes.
-This is consistent with the requirements.
+The IKEv2 SA lifetime can be configured in seconds.
+A value from 120 to 2,147,483,647 seconds can be configured with the default being 86,400 seconds.
+For FXOS, this value is also able to be limited to 24 hours for Phase 1 and 8 hours for phase 2.
+The IKEv2 SA lifetime can be configured in seconds in a range from 30 to 1440 minutes.
+This is consistent with the requirements which indicate support for IKEv2.

 Guidance Assurance Activities: The evaluator shall verify that the values for SA lifetimes can be configured and that the instructions for doing so are located in the guidance documentation.
 If time-based limits are supported, configuring the limit may lead to a rekey no later than the specified limit.
 For some implementations, it may be necessary, though, to configure the TOE with a lower time value to ensure a rekey is performed before the maximum SA lifetime of 8 hours is exceeded (e.g. configure a time value of 7h 45min to ensure the actual rekey is performed no later than 8h).
-The evaluator shall verify that the guidance documentation allows the Administrator to configure the Phase 2 SA value of 8 hours or provides sufficient instruction about the time value to configure to ensure the rekey is performed no later than the maximum SA lifetime of 8 hours.
-It is not permitted to configure a value of 8 hours if that leads to an actual rekey after more than 8 hours.
+The evaluator shall verify that the guidance documentation allows the Administrator to configure the Phase 2 SA value of 8 hours or provides sufficient instruction about the time value to configure a value of 8 hours if that leads to an actual rekey after more than 8 hours.
 Currently there are no values mandated for the number of bytes, the evaluator just ensures that this can be configured if selected in the requirement.
 (TD0800 applied)